-By synthesizing census tract data presented in earlier sections, patterns pertaining to minority and lowincome populations became apparent in the study area.
+In evaluating demographic trends of the census tracts, patterns became apparent in the study area.
 As seen in Graph 1, Charleston County Census Tract 46.08 had the lowest percentage of non-whites in the study area (at 7.8 percent), while Berkeley County Census Tract 204.05 had the highest percentage of non-whites (at 65.8 percent).
 Portions of the Cainhoy community in Berkeley County Census Tract 204.05 were founded by freed African Americans after the Civil War, so the high percentage of non-whites in this area may be at least partly attributable to that historic development.
-Both of the Charleston County census tracts had a lower percentage of nonwhites when compared to Charleston County.
+Both of the Charleston County census tracts had a lower percentage of non-whites when compared to Charleston County.
 Perhaps diluted in the Charleston County census tract data is the presence of the Phillips Community (in Census Tract 46.08) and the Seven Mile community (in Census Tracts 46.08 and 46.09), both of which were founded by freed African Americans after the Civil War, and both of which retain a high percentage of African Americans in their populations.

-Graph 1.
-Non-white population
+Graph 1 Non-white population